-Dermatologists and facial plastic surgeons have a number of ways to improve the look of your skin, one of which is dermabrasion.
+Dermatologists and facial plastic surgeons have a number of ways to improve the look of your skin with a variety of medspa services in Boston, one of which is dermabrasion.
 Dermabrasion involves removing the top layers of your skin so that new layers can grow in and give you smoother, younger-looking skin.

 How Dermabrasion Works

 The top layers of your skin are full of dead cells that slough off naturally.
 Dermabrasion involves removing those layers with a rough tool, usually a brush or a cosmetic sander.
 Essentially, dermabrasion is an extensive exfoliation that removes the dead cell layers so that the newer cell layers of skin are visible.